tahmidfaiz/tahmidfaiz/README.md

 - 💬 Ask me about **Java, C++, React, HTML/CSS, Python** and more

-- ⚡ Fun fact **Although many times I am on my computer working on projects, I love to be outdoors and play basketball 🏀**
+- ⚡ Fun fact: **Although many times I am on my computer working on projects, I love to be outdoors and play basketball 🏀**

 <h3 align="left">Languages and Tools:</h3>